-Publication of final rule determination to not make a rule

-The AEMC has decided to not make a rule in relation to the Aligning Network and Retail Tariff Structures for Small Customers rule change request.
+Submissions invited on AEMC decision to not make a draft rule The AEMC has decided to not make a draft rule on the Aligning Network and Retail Tariff Structures for Small Customers rule change request.

-Final rule determination
+Draft rule determination

-In deciding to not make a rule, the Commission considers that retailers have access to appropriate tools to help them manage the risk of misalignment between network and retail tariff structures, should a state or territory government require them to make a standing offer with a prescribed price structure to electricity consumers.
+In deciding to not make a draft rule, the Commission considers that retailers have access to appropriate tools to help them manage the risk of misalignment between network and retail tariff structures, should a state or territory government require them to make a standing offer with a prescribed price structure to electricity consumers.

-While the proposed rule change request would have reduced retailers' risks, it would have also imposed additional risks and administrative costs on distribution businesses.
-In turn, these costs may have been passed on to all consumers in the form of higher network charges.
+The proposed rule change request would reduce retailers' risks but would impose additional risks and administrative costs on distribution businesses, which would likely be passed on to all consumers in the form of higher network charges.
 The Commission considers that this is an inefficient allocation of risk.

-The Commission notes that its decision to not make the proposed rule is consistent with its draft rule determination and the views of a majority of stakeholders who made submissions to the rule making process.
-This includes the Australian Energy Regulator who expressed concern in relation to making rules that depart from the nationally consistent distribution pricing rules that were enhanced in late-2014.
+The Commission notes that its decision to not make the proposed rule is consistent with the views of a majority of stakeholders who made submissions on the rule change request, including the Australian Energy Regulator who expressed concern in relation to making rules that depart from the nationally consistent distribution pricing rules that were enhanced in late-2014.